Fusion VS Mechanical Splicing

 When it comes to a fiber optic splice, having a good understanding of what it is and how it works is very crucial especially for organizations and fiber optic technicians who are involved in LAN networking projects as well as the telecommunication industry.

 To put in simple terms, the process of combining two fiber optic cables together is usually referred to as fiber optic splicing.
 There are also other ways in which this can be achieved apart from using fiber optic splicing and these are connectorization or termination.
-Fiber optic splicing which can be done through two methods that is fusion splicing and mechanical splicing is usually the most preferred in situations where there is need to join two different types of cable together or in circumstances where the cables run are too long for a single length fiber as it usually result into lower back reflection as well as light loss.
+Fiber optic splicing, which can be done through two methods; Fusion splicing and mechanical splicing, is usually the most preferred in situations where there is need to join two different types of cable together or in circumstances where the cables run are too long for a single length fiber as it usually result into lower back reflection as well as light loss.
 In situations where fiber cables which buried get split or are accidentally severed, one can use fiber optic splicing to restore the fiber optic cable.

 In this article I will focus on the two most common methods of fiber optic splicing, fusion splicing and mechanical splicing.
 For organizations or individuals who are starting out with fiber optic splicing I advice that you first of all consider your long term goals before settling on any of the fiber optic splicing methods.